 This course requires a basic understanding of geometry, trigonometry and algebra.
-We encourage all our prospective GCSE Astronomy students to try this Maths Quiz before deciding to do the course.
-The answers can be read here).
+We encourage all our prospective GCSE Astronomy students to try this Maths Quiz before deciding to do the course (the answers can be read here).

 Studying this course requires good scientific and mathematical knowledge and computer literacy.
 While this course is intended for adults, students aged 14 and upwards will be considered for enrolment on a case by case basis.

-Exam dates: 3, 10 Jun 2019 (Provisional)
+Exam dates: 5 and 8 Jun 2020 (Provisional)

-Location: Astronomy Centre
+Location: Royal Astronomy Greenwich Astronomy Centre

 Tutor: Mike Keskeys